EndlessTrax/kachi/README.md

 > NOTE: A fuller [example of the config.yaml](examples\example.yaml) file can be found in the example folder.

 In the above example, if you backup `profile_1`, both the `.gitconfig` and `.bashrc` files will be backed up to the default `backup_destination`.
-If a `backup_destination` was declared in `profile_1`, then that would take presidence.
+If a `backup_destination` was declared in `profile_1`, then that would take precedence.

 > NOTE: Additional config formats will be added in future (such as `json` or `ini`), but please see issues and upvote any you wish to be added next to help prioritize formats.

 ## Usage

-To backup the declared sources from your configuration, use the `backup` command with optional flags:
+To back up the declared sources from your configuration, use the `backup` command with optional flags:

 ```txt
 ➜ .\kachi.exe backup --help